The Defection and Subsequent Resurrection of Nikolai Pushkin

 “Magnum P.I.,” the shorter one said in Russian, holding a Hawaiian shirt against himself, and the taller one laughed.

-It took a moment for both agents to realize that Nikolai had exited the opposite end of the dressing room and was covering ground in increasingly quicker strides toward the mall’s exit.
-As they floundered to catch up Nikolai broke into a run, leaving the pair of them behind as he had so many defensemen on a breakaway.
+It took a moment for both agents to realize that Nikolai had exited the opposite end of the dressing room, covering ground in increasingly quicker strides toward the mall’s exit.
+As they floundered to catch up, Nikolai broke into a run, leaving them behind as he had so many defensemen on a breakaway.
 The revolving door slowed him like a full body check, and he emerged, stumbling, on the other side, startling the executive from the Buffalo Sabres waiting by the car, Don Woolf.
-Woolf waved and shouted, the cigarette dropping from his mouth, and both jumped into the vehicle and sped off as the two agents lurched from the same quadrant of the revolving door, the shorter one losing his shoe and watching it spin back inside the store.
+Woolf waved and shouted, the cigarette dropping from his lips, and both jumped into the vehicle and sped off as the two agents lurched from the same quadrant of the revolving door, the shorter one losing his shoe and watching it spin back inside the store.
 The taller one swore in Russian.

 It wasn’t until he was several blocks away that Nikolai realized how, in addition to having just defected from the Soviet Union, he’d also stolen an ill-fitting blazer from the Gallerian.

-Two weeks earlier Don Woolf, head of player development for the Sabres, had received a phone call from Nikolai, whom he’d met at the World Juniors in Anchorage, Alaska a year ago and presented with his business card of inscrutable letters to a teenager schooled in Cyrillic.
+Two weeks earlier Don Woolf, head of player development for the Sabres, had received a phone call from Nikolai, whom he’d met at the World Juniors in Anchorage, Alaska, a year ago.
+That was when he decided to risk a late-round draft pick on the teen prodigy and presented him his business card of inscrutable letters to a boy schooled in Cyrillic.
 Nikolai had called to tell him in fractured English that he wanted to “come over” to the Sabres of New York.
 It took a moment for Woolf to realize that he meant “defect.”
-Woolf couldn’t be sure the voice belonged to Nikolai and not a pretender for the Nordiques — a prank phone call would be just like them, the fucking frogs.
+Woolf couldn’t be sure the voice belonged to Nikolai and not a pretender for the Nordiques — a prank phone call would be just like them, the fucking Queebs.
 He asked “Nikolai” to tell him something only he could know about their meeting.
 After a moment’s hesitation, Nikolai replied something about Woolf’s hands — like hockey mitts, and that his own had disappeared in Woolf’s handshake.

 “I’m not sure he qualifies for political asylum,” she said.
 “This isn’t exactly Svetlana Alliluyeva we have here.
 He’s a hockey player.”